-1. Reference No: 4/24/2035/0B1 4/24/2035/0B1
+1. Reference No: 4/24/2036/0B1

-2 Dropood

-2. Proposed VARIATION OF CONDITION 2 TO ALTER HOUSE TYPES, REMOVE PARKING COURTS & CHANGE THE HOUSING MIX OF APPROVED
+2. Proposed VARIATION OF CONDITION 2 TO ALTER HOUSE TYPES, REMOVE

+Development: PARKING COURTS & CHANGE THE HOUSING MIX OF PLANNING

-Development: APPLICATION 4/21/2195/0R1 APPROVAL OF RESERVED MATTERS
+APPLICATION 4/21/2196/0R1 APPROVAL OF RESERVED MATTERS

 FOR ACCESS, APPEARANCE, LANDSCAPING, LAYOUT & SCALE

-FOR 85 DWELLINGS FOLLOWING OUTLINE APPROVAL
+FOR 5 DWELLINGS FOLLOWING OUTLINE APPROVAL

-4/16/2415/001
+4/16/2416/001

 3. Location: HARRAS DYKE FARM, HARRAS DYKE, WHITEHAVEN

 4. Parish: Whitehaven

+••

-5. Constraints: ASC;Adverts - ASC;Adverts, ASC;Adverts - ASC;Adverts,
+5. Constraints: ASC;Adverts - ASC;Adverts,

-Coal - Development Referral Area - Data Subject to Change,

 Coal - Standing Advice - Data Subject To Change

 6. Publicity Neighbour Notification Letter: YES

 Representations &Policy Site Notice: YES

-aroncy Press Notice: YES
+Press Notice: NO

 Consultation Responses: See report

 Relevant Planning Policies: See report

 7. Report:

-Site and Location:
+Site and Location :

-Planning application mutually depender ons 4/24/2035/0B1 and 4/24/2036/0B1 will be considered together as they are nt.

-The two applications relate to an area of agricultural land which fronts onto Harras Road and lies on the edge of the main settlement of Whitehaven.
-The land is bound on its western side by Red Lonning and lies adjacent to the existing dwellings on Harras Road to the west and southwest an open agricultural land to the north.
-A public footpath crosses the southern section in a diagonal
+mutually dependent.
+The two applications relate to an area of agricultural land which fronts on the edge of the main settlement of Whitehaven.
+The land is bound Lonning and lies adjacent to the existing dwellings on Harras Road to open agricultural land to the north.
+A public footpath crosses the south ons 4/24/2035/0B1 and 4/24/2036/0B1 will be considered together as they are nt.

-line connecting Harras Road with Red Lonning, A public footpath also flanks the western boundary which connects Harras Road to Harras Dyke to the north.
+ns relate to an area of agricultural land which fronts onto Harras Road and lies main settlement of Whitehaven.
+The land is bound on its western side by Red djacent to the existing dwellings on Harras Road to the west and southwest ar and to the north.
+A public footpath crosses the southern section in a diagonal rras Road with Red Lonning, A public footpath also flanks the western bounda arras Road to Harras Dyke to the north.